Alexander Busch

 Alexander Magnus Busch (born 25 July 2003) is a Danish professional footballer who plays as a centre-back for Danish Superliga club Silkeborg IF.

 Career

-Silkeborg IF
+Silkeborg

-Busch joined Silkeborg IF in 2012 from Resenbro UIF at the age of 9.
+Busch joined Silkeborg in 2012 from Resenbro UIF at the age of 9.
 He signed his first three-year youth contract with the club in May 2020.

 On 15 May 2021, Busch got his official debut for Silkeborg in the Danish 1st Division against HB Køge.
-He made a total of three appearances in that season, helping Silkeborg with promotion to the 2021-22 Danish Superliga.
+He made a total of three appearances in that season, helping Silkeborg with promotion to the 2021–22 Danish Superliga.
 Busch was then promoted to the first team squad in the summer 2021.
-He made his Danish Superliga debut on 31 October 2021 against SønderjyskE.
+He made his Danish Superliga debut on 31 October against Sønderjyske.
 On 19 January 2022, Busch signed a new contract with Silkeborg until June 2026.

+In February 2024, Busch suffered a groin injury, returning to action in September of the same year.
+He made his first start after recovering from injury, coming on as a late substitute in a 2–2 draw against Lyngby on 29 September in the Superliga.

+On 10 July 2025, Busch signed a new contract with Silkeborg, extending his stay with the club until the end of 2027.